10 timeless principles for happiness

 1. Leave a legacy

 Ask anyone that has children, they will tell you that their minds shifted after they got kids, the most likely reason being that after having kids, all of a sudden, a responsibility to make this planet liveable for another generation has occurred.
 Why do you think that a lot of people give their names to libraries?
 Companies?
 Institutions?
 And donate money and create charities and organisations with their name on it, well except the feeling of contributing it is a great example of creating a legacy since nobody wants to be forgotten.
-Example: Donald Trump.
-His Trump empire will live a long time after his time has come.
+Example: Elon Musk .
+His contribution to world with: Paypal, Tesla, SpaceX, Boring Company, Neurallink, Hyperloop and more will live a long time and for sure make a dent in the universe..

 No one likes being forgotten and everyone loves being remembered.
 The fancy name for this is: athazagoraphobia = The fear of forgetting or being forgotten about.
 We always remember the good people that has affected us in a positive way and “incidents”.
 As we discussed briefly in the post about evernote, once we leave this life there are 3 “treasures” that Jim Rohn talks about,